dlanza1/ExDeMon/doc/users-manual/users-manual.md

 Note that the configuration of [metric schemas](metrics-schema.md), [defined metrics](define-metrics.md) and [monitors](monitor.md) is dynamic, so it can be updated while running.
 This dynamic configuration is obtained from the configured [properties source](properties-source.md), which by default is configured to read the same configuration file.

+Any ID in the configuration must follow the regular expression: "[a-zA-Z0-9_-]+"

 The general structure of the configuration file is shown below.

 ```